Wenxuan52/newt/README.md

 ## Contributing

-You are very welcome to contribute to this project, but please understand that we will not be able to respond to any pull requests or issues while the submission is under review.
+You are very welcome to contribute to this project.
 Feel free to open an issue or pull request if you have any suggestions or bug reports, but please review our [guidelines](CONTRIBUTING.md) first.
+Our goal is to build a codebase that can easily be extended to new environments and tasks, and we would love to hear about your experience!

 ----